2003 Riverview, 78702

 Individual private owners (original seller & second seller post renovation)

+The acquisition, marketing & sale of existing properties + adjacent land; includes renovation of an existing cottage into an eco-friendly home.
 Original Owner sold the 2003 cottage in 2008.
 Second Owner purchased & renovated the 2003 cottage + home across the street.
 Also purchased empty lot adjacent to the 2003 cottage.

 Roland Galang represented both property owners of the original “no frills” cottage and the redeveloped eco-friendly home.
 In 2008, the second owner was drawn to the transforming Eastside for two reasons: 1) it's close proximity to downtown, SoCo and UT; and 2) its affordability relative to other parts of the city, with similar proximity to the heart of the city.
 That affordability provided the potential for future appreciation as the Eastside continues to evolve; particularly the Holly neighborhood.
 The Riverview properties are located in close proximity to Lady Bird Lake, Festival Beach and miles of hike+bike trails, along the river, which are literally steps from the properties.
 Best of all, all three Riverview properties back-up to city property that will most likely never be built on; affording each lot a perpetual "long view" to the river and a rural feeling of spaciousness, unique to these particular lots.